Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Acknowledgements

-We acknowledge helpful discussions with C. Miller, C. Conroy, J. Strader, S. Ransom, M. Bailes, R. Parsons and J. Kalirai.
-Support was provided by the David and Lucile Packard Foundation and NSF grant AST-0847563.
+Support was provided by the Packard Foundation, UCMEXUS (CN-12-578), NSF AARF award AST-1402480, a NSF GRFP, and the Institute of Theory and Computation at the Harvard-Smithsonian Center for Astrophysics.
 We thank the Aspen Center for Physics for its hospitality during the completion of this work.